HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Target definition and training

 Defining which particles comprise the target is a key design choice when approaching particle reconstruction as a DL task.
 In actual detectors, a significant amount of material lies upstream of the calorimeters in the tracking volume.
 Interactions with this material can cause non-trivial alterations to the set of stable particles leaving the interaction, particularly in the cases of photon conversions and electron bremsstrahlung.
 A fiducial electron definition in the form of angular criteria is necessary to decide when radiated energy should be merged with an electron and when it should be considered as a separate photon in the target set.
 Similarly, depending on the angular separation of two conversion electrons entering the calorimeter, a fiducial photon definition would distinguish cases where the resulting clusters should be considered merged or resolved, relative to detector resolution.

 Given the detector dependence of designing fiducial criteria for electrons and photons, we have decided to avoid a full treatment in this paper, focusing instead on the feasibility of reconstructing full events.
 In COCOA, our choice is easily realized by the removal of tracking material, such that upstream interactions only occur in the iron layer immediately preceding the calorimeter.
 For CLIC, the situation is more nuanced, since the presence of tracking material causes significant rates of particles to be created upstream of the calorimeter.
-These particles have a generator status code of 0, easily distinguishing them from stable particles (status code 1).
+These particles have a generator status code of 0, easily distinguishing them from stable particles (status code 1) and unstable particles (status code 2) provided by \textsc{Pythia}.
 When an interaction marks the end of a neutral parent particle trajectory (for instance, in photon conversion), it will have no associated energy deposit in the detector.
 It is problematic to train a physically-motivated model such as HGPflow to reconstruct particles that do not leave any trace in the detector.
 On the other hand, it is incorrect to simply remove such particles from the ground truth.

 To resolve this conflict, we propose a practical compromise that separates the definition of the ground truth and the definition of the target used in the training objective, as defined in Tab.~\ref{tab:target}.
 This separation ensures that performance evaluation is based on a clear standard while allowing the freedom to design a training target suitable for each DL model.

-The target definition we use to train MLPF is identical to the one described in \cite{Pata:2023rhh} except that we also include interacting particles with generator status 0 and 2, as this led to better results with our ground truth definition.
+The target definition we use to train MLPF is identical to the one in \cite{Pata:2023rhh} except that we also include interacting particles with generator status 0 and 2, as this significantly improved alignment with our ground truth definition.
+Unlike \hg, the training objective in MLPF requires each particle to be associated with a unique track or calorimeter cluster.
+At low-\pt, neutral particles frequently fail to produce a leading energy contribution to any calorimeter cluster, making such an association ambiguous.
+For the COCOA dijet events we use for training, roughly 20\% of photons and 10\% of neutral hadrons fall into this category.
+In MLPF, such particles are merged kinematically with the nearest suitable target particle so that their energy can be accounted for in aggregate.
+Charged particles that absorb nearby neutral particles by this definition can thus have target properties that are modified with respect to their associated track and ground truth particle.